Clover POS Review: User-friendly Square Alternative

-Clover POS is a popular hardware and software bundle used by small businesses—including retailers, restaurants, and service businesses.
-Inconsistency in pricing, contracts, and limitations in Clover’s management features prevent it from earning a spot on our list of the best POS systems.
+Clover POS is a popular hardware and software bundle suitable for small businesses—including retailers, restaurants, and service businesses.
+Inconsistency in pricing and contracts and limitations in Clover’s management features prevented it from earning a spot on our list of the best POS systems.
+However, the Clover point-of-sale system is adaptable, easy to use, and highly versatile, earning a respectable 3.92 out of 5 in our evaluation.

 Clover is owned by Fiserv (formerly First Data) but allows third-party resellers to program other payment services into the system.
-This makes Clover unique because businesses that already have a merchant account they like, or want to shop around for the lowest processing rates can purchase Clover POS from their preferred merchant account.
+This makes Clover unique because businesses that already have a merchant account they like or that want to shop around for the lowest processing rates can purchase Clover POS from their preferred merchant account.

 - Affordable plans with access to proprietary hardware